Summer Housing and Student Life Programs

 All students, resident and day, are encouraged to participate in pre-paid and in-house programming.

 SAB’s cafeteria is located in the Rose Building and was fully renovated in 2019.
 The modern and warm facility is operated by AVI Fresh and caters thoughtfully to the diverse needs of young, growing athletes and artists.
-SAB’s Dean of Students maintains a close relationship with AVI’s Management, ensuring that AVI’s program is responsive to evolving student needs or concerns.
+SAB’s Assistant Director of Student Life for Residential and Transitional Programming maintains a close relationship with AVI’s Management, ensuring that AVI’s program is responsive to evolving student needs or concerns.

 The Summer Course Room and Board fee includes a mandatory 20-meal per week dining plan.
-Students receive three meals a day Monday-Saturday, and two meals on Sunday.
+Students receive three meals a day Monday-Saturday, and two meals on Sunday which includes brunch and dinner.
 Students may add additional dollars to a declining balance account as needed, allowing for purchases that are not included in their meal plan.
 Day students are not able to purchase a meal plan but are invited to make cash purchases in the cafeteria.

 AVI Fresh is dedicated to accommodating dietary restrictions.
-Vegetarian and vegan options are available daily, all foods are ingredient labeled, and common allergens are readily flagged for all visitors.
+Vegetarian and vegan options are available daily.
+The fully weekly menu is available online here which includes detailed information about ingredients, allergens and nutritional information.
 Students with highly restrictive dietary allergies are also accommodated with ready-made meals that meet their needs.

-AVI also operates Café 11, a point-of-sale market in the residence hall.
+AVI also operates Market C, a point-of-sale market in the residence hall.
 Students are able to access the market before curfew to purchase fresh fruit, yogurt, ice cream and other snacks and beverages.